Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 In 2008, Ford Escape transmission problems often manifested as erratic gear shifts, transmission whining noises, and severe jerking during acceleration.
 Owners reported that the transmission seemed to have trouble finding the right gear, causing significant discomfort and raising safety concerns.

 This problem is often attributed to a malfunction of the transmission control module and solenoid, which affects the transmission’s ability to shift gears properly.
-Fixing this problem generally involves replacing the faulty parts, which can cost between $500 and $1,500, depending on the extent of the problem and the mechanic’s labor rate.
+Fixing this problem generally involves replacing the faulty parts, which can cost between $500 and $1,500, depending on the extent of the problem and the mechanic’s labour rate.

 2013 Ford Escape Transmission